jbukuts/nextjs-carbon-doc-template/content/labs/3-carbon.md

 If you need access to a specific color within Carbon these are available via the `colors` namespace through `@carbon/colors`.

-For example say you needed a specific blue value for some text:
+For example, say you needed a specific blue value for some text:

 ```scss
 .element {